transloadit/jquery-sdk/README.md

 - There is now a new parameter "maxNumberOfUploadedFiles", with which you can set a limit to the number of uploaded files.
 - There are two new callbacks implemented: onDisconnect() and onReconnect()

-Version 2 of the plugin is deprecated and will cease to exist on September 30, 2017.
-Please upgrade to version 3 as soon as possible.
+*Version 2 of the plugin is DEPRECATED and will CEASE TO EXIST on September 30, 2017.
+Please upgrade to version 3 as soon as possible.*

 ### Trying out Version 3: